 Keeping the Aussie rolling is a pair of 29in, 1,440g (claimed) Bontrager XXX Disc TLR wheels.
 These tubeless-ready hoops use an asymmetrical alloy rim and oversized hubs with DT Swiss internals that make use of the bike’s front and back thru-axles.

 Bontrager XR-1 Team Issue rubber sheathes those wheels, with a 2.2in on the front and a narrower 2.0in at the back.
-We’ve seen the Trek Factory Racing team experimenting with various prototype tires during the season, but the general dry conditions of the Cape to Cape race were well suited for a fast rolling design such as the XR-1.
+We’ve seen the Trek Factory Racing team experimenting with various prototype tyres during the season, but the general dry conditions of the Cape to Cape race were well suited for a fast rolling design such as the XR-1.

 Released for 2015, the Bontrager Montrose Pro is McConnell's choice

 Bontrager’s new mountain-specific Montrose Pro saddle provides a perch for McConnell, with carbon rails keeping weight down.
-Unfortunately among all the racing we didn’t actually get a chance to weigh the machine, but McConnell told us his race setup comes in at 9.9kg (potentially different tires and no Garmin).
+Unfortunately among all the racing we didn’t actually get a chance to weigh the machine, but McConnell told us his race setup comes in at 9.9kg (potentially different tyres and no Garmin).

 Complete bike specification

 - Frame: Trek Superfly FS 9.9 SL (Large 19in)